megabitsenmzq/LiveUseful/README.md

 ## Licence - MIT

 LiveUseful is using MIT as open source license.
-But with an additional term: You can use part of the code, but do not upload this whole app to App Store by yourself.
+But with an additional term: You could use part of the code, but do not upload this whole app to App Store by yourself.